What is CSIR UGC NET?

-- Remember to do all questions that you know well on the first attempt.
-To begin with, do not waste time in working out questions that you do not really know.
+- Remember to do all the questions that you know well on the first attempt.
+To begin with, do not waste time working out questions that you do not really know.
 This may lead to some such questions that you really knew very well, being sacrificed due to a shortage of time in the end.

 Under this section total, 50 MCQs will be asked, students are expected to attempt any 35 questions.